drshahizan/Python_EDA/assignment/ass3/hpdp/HANY/report.md

 **Figure 30: Histograms of Numerical Variables 2**

 </div>

+From the histograms above, we can conclude that:

+• Atmospheric Pressure at Station Level(mB) has the highest frequency between 980 to 1000.

+• Air Temperature and Maximum Temperature for the Last Hour occurs more offen above 20°C.

+• Relative humidity has the highest count at 50.

+• Wind Gust lands below 10 and Wind Speed lands below 6.

+#### Pair Plot of Selected Columns

 ```
 sns.pairplot(df[['Dew point temperature (instant) (°C)', 'Relative humidity (% instant)', 'Atmospheric pressure at station level (mB)']])